zekksv/scorp/README.md

 ### Get Started

-- I wrote an Flask application to accomplish tasks provided by Scorp.
+- Flask application is coded to accomplish tasks provided by Scorp.
 - If venv which is inside the project is activated there is no need to install any dependencies otherwise following dependencies must be installed

     `pip install mysql-connector-python`